booste-corporation/booste_cli/README.md

 You are free to re-join the codebox at any time with the "join" command as it does not stop the the server hosting your codebox.

+## License

+Please read the document at the root of this repository for the end-user licensing agreement.